esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 19-AZ replace all characters  A and c from input to z and e respectively
+File 20-hiago removes all letters c and c from input